 Last Summer all those holiday destinations where they had the euro didn’t do quite as well as they expected.
 Because the pound was weak against it, we chose areas with different currencies that had not declined as much or where we felt we got better value for money.
 Turkey and Egypt spring to mind.

-Ireland suffered despite a campaign last May/June to get us there. !5% fewer Brits went there last year and since 50% of tourists to Ireland come from the UK it is a vital market to them.
+Ireland suffered despite a campaign last May/June to get us there. !5% fewer Brits went there last year, and since 50% of tourists to Ireland come from the UK, it is a vital market for them.
 Now that the pound has strengthened against the euro will we be more likely to visit Ireland again?

 In March visitors by those living in the UK dropped by just over a fifth to just 212,000 visits.
 40,000 fewer of us visited in just one month!
 Given that this will include visits made by people visiting friends and relatives, this could mask quite a drop.
 As the world pulls out of recession what could be the cause?

 Is Ireland still seen as too expensive?
-Do Dublin citybreaks no longer appeal?
-Does Ireoland no longer appeal?
+Do Dublin city breaks no longer appeal?
+Does Ireland no longer appeal?
 Is it because fares by Ryanair, Aer Arann, British Airways and Aer Lingus are more expensive than previously?
 Is it due to a lack of or maybe less than effective advertising?
 The head of Tourism Ireland has said that it is due to the recession but aren’t people feeling more confident now?
-Other countries are fighting to persuade us to go there?
+Are other countries fighting to persuade us to go there?
 Is the impact of Irish advertising being overtaken by that of other countries?